 The half plank is just an advanced version of the normal plank.
-Most Trainers will say, if you have a strong core this is a good foundation for the rest of your fitness and I agree.
+Most trainers will say, if you have a strong core this is a good foundation for the rest of your fitness and I agree.
 By bending your arms, lifting one leg slightly off the floor and holding it there, this puts a lot more demand on your body.
-It wont take long to get used to and will also improve your balance and co-ordination.
+It won’t take long to get use to and will also improve your balance and co-ordination.
 Once you can master this, you won’t go back!

 4. Plank Jacks